 Call center agents are often the first and only point of contact that your customers will have with your company.
 From our experience analyzing results from call center software users around the world, we know it only takes one negative call center experience for a customer to decide that they don’t want to do business with you.

-In order to attract and keep customers, call centers need to foster a culture of customer service, which starts with these 5 essential tips for excellent call center etiquette.
+In order to attract and keep customers, contact centers need to foster a culture of customer service, which starts with these 5 essential tips for excellent call center etiquette.

 1. Body Language Counts – Even If Your Customers Can’t See You